All films screened at the festival, if not originally in English, have English subtitles.

 Music: Andrey Dergachev

-The Iron Bridge, a directorial debut, is a dramatic story about three characters entangled in a love relationship.
-Kacper (Bartłomiej Topa), who works as a foreman, has an affair with the wife of his best friend Oskar (Łukasz Simlat), also a miner.
+The Iron Bridge, a directorial debut, is a dramatic elegantly told story about three characters entangled in a love relationship.
+Kacper (Bartłomiej Topa), who works as a foreman in a coal mine, has an affair with the wife of his best friend Oskar (Łukasz Simlat), also a miner.
 Kacper assigns Oskar to work at the deep and dangerous coal seams so that he has more time for secret meetings with his lover (Julia Kijowska).
 One of their rendezvous is interrupted by a mine accident: Oskar has been buried in a caved-in drift.
 The lovers join the rescue operation, overwhelmed with guilt and the awareness that the man's drama indirectly results from their actions.
-The love they feel won't be of much help as too many questions and untaken decisions hang in the air.
+The love they feel won't be of much help as too many questions and unmade decisions hang in the air.
 Unable to confront the missing friend and husband, the lovers are forced to look for the answers within themselves.

 CORPUS CHRISTI / BOŻE CIAŁO